explosiveduck/ed2d/README.md

 Put both dll's in the deps folder within your project folder (framework in this repo)

-Install pysdl2 and freetype-py using pip pip install pysdl2 pip install freetype-py
+Install gem, pysdl2 and freetype-py using pip pip install pysdl2 pip install freetype-py pip install gem